othmandaha/100-days_of_python/README.md

-This repo Contains 100 main projects along with some exercices
+This repo Contains 100 projects in python along with some exercices